jyshum/jyshum/README.md

 # Hey, I'm Jared 🦖

-I build ML pipelines and full-stack tools — mostly in PyTorch, FastAPI, and Next.js.
+Exploring the world through tech — mostly in PyTorch, FastAPI, and Next.js.
 I also run a GEO/SEO agency at https://www.victoryvelocity.ca/
 Connect with me on [LinkedIn](https://www.linkedin.com/in/jaredyhshum/)!
 My DMs are open.